 At that moment, how could I even contemplate being a mom to another baby?
 My sweet baby girl was gone.
 I didn’t even know why, and here I was being told that maybe I was being given the responsibility of another child.
 This had to be wrong.
 It just couldn’t be happening.

 Another test taken produced another positive result.
 My husband, midwife and I sat in silence.

 “Let’s do a blood test,” I said.
 “Perhaps all the hormones and emotions created a false positive.”

 Two days of waiting passed while the blood test was sent out.
 Finally, the phone rang.
 After I hung up, I looked at my husband and told him it was positive.

-Our pretty girl that passed was born Jan.
-3, 2006, and our youngest baby girl was born at home in the most amazing birth (of all my kids) Jan.
+Our girl who passed was born Jan.
+3, 2006, and our youngest baby girl, our rainbow baby, was born at home in the most amazing birth of all my kids, Jan.
 23, 2007.
-There are many other blessings and amazing things that have formed me in the past 10 years, but my girls have showed me the meaning grace in the midst of grief.
+There are many other blessings and amazing things that have formed me in the past 10 years, but my girls have shown me the meaning of grace in the midst of grief.